Dan Wang: U.S. Run by Lawyers, China by Engineers

 Why It Matters

-China’s infrastructure drive provides further backdrop: landmark projects—from high-speed rail to record-setting bridges—reinforce the image of a state geared toward building at scale, even as critics warn about debt, overcapacity and heavy-handed governance. (washingtonpost.com)
+China’s infrastructure drive provides further backdrop: landmark projects—from high-speed rail to record-setting bridges—reinforce the image of a state geared toward building at scale, even as critics warn about debt, overcapacity, and heavy-handed governance.

 What To Watch

 For the U.S., the question is whether a rules-first system can streamline permitting and procurement enough to translate industrial ambitions into on-the-ground delivery, without sacrificing safeguards.
-For China, the risk is that an execution-first model overreaches—especially in property, tech and local finance—denting dynamism just as it seeks to climb further up the value chain.
-Both systems face trade-offs between speed and accountability; the balance they strike will shape supply chains, standards and market power far beyond their borders. (ft.com)
+For China, the risk is that an execution-first model overreaches—especially in property, tech, and local finance—denting dynamism just as it seeks to climb further up the value chain.
+Both systems face trade-offs between speed and accountability; the balance they strike will shape supply chains, standards, and market power far beyond their borders.

 Sources

-- Chinese regulators block ByteDance from using Nvidia chips, The Information reports — Reuters (November 26, 2025)
+- Chinese regulators block ByteDance from using Nvidia chips — Reuters (November 26, 2025)

-- China floods the world with gasoline cars it can't sell at home — Reuters (December 2, 2025)
+- China exports excess gasoline cars it can’t sell domestically — Reuters (December 2, 2025)

-- China set to open world’s tallest bridge, expanding infrastructure push — Washington Post (September 15, 2025)
+- China opens world’s tallest bridge, expanding infrastructure push — Washington Post (September 15, 2025)

-- Breakneck — why China’s engineers beat America’s lawyers — Financial Times (September 2025)
+- How China’s engineers outpace US legal systems — Financial Times (September 2025)

 You May Also Like